briansunter/graph/site/content/pages/newsletter/issue-14.md

 This view is useful, but I wanted to extend it with two ideas:

-Is there a way to automatically generate a view like this without manually linking pages?
+First, Is there a way to automatically generate a view like this without manually linking pages?
 How can we use machine learning to discover these relationships and groups automatically?

-Can we display the nodes in 3D to provide more insight into the relationships and make exploring large graphs with many nodes easier?
+Second, Can we display the nodes in 3D to provide more insight into the relationships and make exploring large graphs with many nodes easier?

 Another similar project is the [tensorflow embeddings projector](https://projector.tensorflow.org/)